priya-bhogavalli/Data-Engineering-Material/Core-Data-Engineering/Programming-Languages/Python/PYTHON_COMPLETE_REFERENCE.md

 ```

 ### JWT Tokens
+**Concept**: JSON Web Tokens for secure information transmission between parties with digital signatures for verification.
 **Analogy**: Like a tamper-proof wristband at an event - proves you're authorized and can't be faked.
 ```python
 import jwt